Friedrich Accum: Scandal and lawsuit

 The process that ultimately led to Accum's departure from England and return to Germany began a few months after the publication of his book on the poisoning of foodstuffs.
 For a long time, many contradictory accounts have been given of the exact circumstances of his exile.
-Finally in 1951, R. J. Cole, in an addendum to the minutes of Royal Institution, proved that the presentation of the events adopted in the article in the Dictionary of National Biography, and also later in the Allgemeinen Deutschen Biographie (according to which Accum was embroiled in charges of embezzlement as librarian of the Royal Institution and escaped to Germany), did not correspond to the facts.
+Finally in 1951, R. J. Cole, in an addendum to the minutes of Royal Institution, proved that the presentation of the events adopted in the article in the Dictionary of National Biography, and also later in the Allgemeinen Deutschen Biographie.

 Cole completely reprinted the minutes of an extraordinary meeting of the Royal Institution of 23 December 1820, which show that these events were initiated through an observation made by a librarian of the Royal Institution named Sturt.
 Sturt reported to his superiors that on 5 November 1820, a number of pages were removed from books in the reading room of the institution, books Accum had read.
 On the instructions of his superiors, Sturt cut a small hole in the wall of the reading room to watch Accum from an adjoining room.
 On the evening of 20 December, as recorded in the minutes, Sturt could see Accum tear out and walk off with a paper concerning the ingredients and uses of chocolate.
 The paper had been in an issue of Nicholson’s Journal.
 Accum's premises on Old Compton Street were searched on the order of a magistrate for the City of London, and torn pages were indeed discovered there.
 These could be matched to books belonging to the Royal Institution.